ssimkani/flight_price_predictor/README.md

 ## Overview

-The Flight Price Predictor is an application designed to analyze historical flight data and predict future ticket prices using a machine learning algorithm.
+The Flight Price Predictor is an application (website) designed to analyze historical flight data and predict future ticket prices using a machine learning algorithm.

 ## Purpose